What is Business Responsibility and Sustainability Reporting (BRSR) and Why is it Important?

 The objective of BRSR is to encourage companies to move beyond a solely financially focused mindset and consider their impact on people and the planet.
 By providing quantifiable metrics on things like energy consumption, water usage, employee well-being, and ethical conduct, the BRSR helps investors and other stakeholders make more informed decisions.

-For businesses, BRSR is important because it builds stakeholder trust, improves risk management, and can lead to a competitive advantage.
-It helps companies identify areas for improvement in their sustainability practices, attract conscious investors, and meet the growing demand from consumers and employees for corporate responsibility.
+For businesses, BRSR reporting is important because it builds stakeholder trust, improves risk management, and can lead to a competitive advantage.
+It helps companies identify areas for improvement in their BRSR sustainability practices, attract conscious investors, and meet the growing demand from consumers and employees for corporate responsibility.

 BRSR is mandatory for the top 1,000 listed companies in India, ranked by market capitalisation.
 This requirement is a significant step by the SEBI to increase corporate transparency and accountability based on ESG parameters.